 Pembina Métis, beholden to the HBC for their livelihood, moved north to White Horse Plain; others settled in St. Boniface.
 In the 1840s. however, prompted by grievances with the HBC and attracted by new American initiatives, Métis began to migrate back south to Pembina.

 In 1844, a Canadian serving with the American Fur Company, Norman Kittson, opened a trading post at Pembina that challenged the HBC monopoly of the fur market in the Red River drainage.
-Now the Métis (and aboriginals) had another buyer for their pelts and the possibility of better prices.
+Now the Métis (and First Nations) had another buyer for their pelts and the possibility of better prices.

 As well, Kittson opened a market for buffalo robes, which the HBC was reluctant to handle.
 He transformed an embryonic carting connection between Pembina and settlements to the south.
 All of these provided employment to the Métis.